Was this helpful?

 Seamless Control: How to Turn Off Your TV Using Chromecast

-Turning off your TV with Chromecast is easy and can be done in a few simple steps.
+Switching off your TV using Chromecast is straightforward and involves a few simple steps.

-First, make sure that your Chromecast device is properly set up and connected to your TV.
-Next, open the Google Home app on your smartphone or tablet.
+Initially, ensure that your Chromecast device is correctly configured and connected to your TV.
+Then, launch the Google Home app on your mobile phone or tablet.

-In the app, tap on the Chromecast device that you want to control.
-From there, you’ll see a power icon, tap on it to turn off your TV.
-You can also use voice commands to turn off your TV with Chromecast, by saying “OK Google, turn off the TV” if you have the Google Assistant enabled.
+Within the app, select the Chromecast device you wish to manage.
+You will notice a power icon; tap this icon to switch off your TV.
+Additionally, if you have Google Assistant enabled, you can use voice commands to turn off the TV by saying “OK Google, turn off the TV.”

 Additionally, you can also use the physical power button on your TV, if it’s connected to Chromecast.
 With these methods, you can easily turn off your TV with Chromecast and enjoy the convenience of smart home technology.